82

 Aug 30, 2020 10:50 PM

-CALL ME LUCKY A better name for Oliver Stone than Odysseus is “lucky.”
-His affluent Jewish father provided access to a first rate education, even if Stone rejected it; his nuclear family managed to stay intact until he was in his late teens, where a loving grandmother offered some solace; he managed to survive an ill-fated boat trip to Indonesia as well as misadventures in Vietnam; his adult life was fortuitously sprinkled with several loving relationships producing three children; he was able to pursue a career he loved networking early on with Martin Scorsese, and once in Hollywood became a success which in itself is like winning a lottery; and even his series “Untold History of the US” was wildly popular; and now in his seventies Stone published a biography which received decent reviews from the NYT, although Benjamin Svetkey ended his critique by giving Stone a swipe about his interview with Putin, but what else… Read more »
+A better name for Oliver Stone than Odysseus is “lucky.”
+His affluent Jewish father provided access to a first rate education, even if Stone rejected it; his nuclear family managed to stay intact until he was in his late teens, where a loving grandmother offered some solace; he managed to survive an ill-fated boat trip to Indonesia as well as misadventures in Vietnam; his adult life was fortuitously sprinkled with several loving relationships producing three children; he was able to pursue a career he loved networking early on with Martin Scorsese, and once in Hollywood became a success which in itself is like winning a lottery; and even his series “Untold History of the US” was wildly popular; and now in his seventies Stone published a biography which received decent reviews from the NYT, although Benjamin Svetkey ended his critique by giving Stone a swipe about his interview with Putin, but what else would you expect from the NYT “the paper of record” which warmongers even in book reviews.

 Jim McDonagh